wharton/chef-jbossas7/README.md

 ## Usage

+* If you don't already have a ManagementRealm username, password hash, and secret, generate one via `$JBOSS_HOME/bin/add-user.sh`
 * Configure attributes as necessary, you'll probably want to configure most of them unless its a test standalone instance (for Vagrant, etc.) - examples below